-Those who can agree on their marital issues would enter a 10-minute divorce hearing where everything is resolved.
-If for some reason the Montgomery County collaborative divorce process breaks down and the parties are not able to reach an amicable resolution, they would have to start over and get new attorneys who have not been involved in that process since they agreed not to litigate.
+Once all of the marital issues are settled, the parties would execute a comprehensive agreement and proceed to an uncontested divorce.
+If for some reason the collaborative divorce process breaks down and the parties are not able to reach an amicable resolution, they would each have to start over and hire new attorneys who have not been involved in that process since they agreed not to litigate.
 To learn more, reach out to a dedicated Montgomery County collaborative divorce lawyer.
-Let an experienced divorce attorney help you with the process.
+Let an experienced attorney help you with the process.

 Meeting the Requirements for a Collaborative Divorce

-A Montgomery County collaborative divorce requires a special retainer agreement the parties must sign with their attorney of choice, stating that they understand there is no attorney-client privilege and that any matter which pertains to the marriage will have to be disclosed to all parties.
-This means the parties agree not to litigate and to be open, honest, and forthcoming about their finances and goals.
-Their goal should be to try to mutually and amicably resolve their matters outside of the court.
+A Montgomery County collaborative divorce requires a special retainer agreement the parties must sign with their attorney of choice, stating that they understand there is a different type of attorney-client privilege and that there are different requirements and goals for the collaborative process.
+This means the parties agree not to litigate and to be open, honest, and forthcoming about their finances and goals and interests and this also means that the final result of this process will be durable.
+Their goal should be to try to mutually and amicably resolve their matters outside of the court and have control of their destinies.

 If there are financial issues, they could have a financial planner or CPA as a financial neutral.
 However, that person would not work for one of the parties, rather they would work for both as part of a team.
 If there are any mental health issues with the kids, their therapists could also be part of the team.
 Each professional is paid in a different way, and the payments for their services are would be discussed with the team.

-The main difference in communication in a Montgomery County collaborative divorce is that there is no attorney-client privilege, so nothing that a person says to their lawyer will be confidential even if they want it to be.
-All meetings are held with a group, which is very different from regular divorce litigation where an attorney and their client have a confidential relationship and nothing that either of them says is subject to disclosure in a deposition or in court.
+The main difference in communication in a Montgomery County collaborative divorce is that there is limited attorney-client privilege, and every issue is presented as a problem to be solved by the parties.
+Also, the goal is not for the attorneys to find the solution it is for the parties’ themselves to decide how to settle their marital issues.
+Most meetings are held with a group and are not adversarial, which is very different from regular divorce litigation where an attorney and their client have a confidential relationship and nothing that either of them says is subject to disclosure in a deposition or in court.

 The main benefit of participating in a collaborative divorce is that the financial matters will be decided by the group immediately, so the needs of the family will be addressed as opposed to waiting many months for potential relief from the courts.
 The other benefit is that the parties will have a say in how the rest of their lives will be structured because they are committing to deciding between themselves.
 In litigation, the goal is to reach an agreement before going to court, but it is not required because, ultimately, the parties are asking the court to decide their marital issues for them.